 BWXT NEC remains committed to continuously improve its EHS programs to improve efficiency and minimize risk to employees, the public and the environment.
-Fuel production levels are projected to be lower than the amount processed in 2023.
+Facility operations are projected to increase in 2025.
+Fuel production levels are projected to be lower in 2026.